BackofenLab/MICA/README.md

 This example very well demonstrates the need of alignment when deriving a representative consensus profile.
 The consensus of the length-normalized input curves only shows a single peak while all input curves show two significant peaks.
 Thus the common signal (2 peaks) is completely lost.
-In contrast, when representative consensus of the MICA aligned curves features both peaks, as you can see when loading with MICA.
+In contrast, the representative consensus of the MICA aligned curves features both peaks.

 [<img src="/data/HF-density-2000.jpg" width="200">](/data/HF-density-2000.jpg?raw=true "MICA for HF-density-2000")